-The reality is that every job is becoming a tech job nowadays.
-Even non-technical industries, like financial services, higher education, or government, are integrating technology and algorithms into their work.
+It’s no exaggeration to say that every job is a “tech” job nowadays.
+Even traditionally non-technical industries, like financial services, higher education, or government, are integrating technology and algorithms into their work.

 Whether you manage marketers, analysts, salespeople, product managers, or other non-technical specialists, technical skills can help prepare your team for the future.
-Here are a few benefits of having your non-technical employees learn to code.
+With our interactive courses and guided paths, your whole team can learn valuable technical skills like machine learning, data science, and web development.

 1. Provide your employees with development opportunities

-By providing your non-technical employees with a way to learn code, you give them the opportunity to advance in their current roles or uncover new areas they may have an interest in or aptitude for.
-This makes it more likely they’ll stay with your company as their professional goals evolve.
+By providing your non-technical employees with a way to learn something new, you give them the opportunity to advance in their current roles or uncover new areas they may have an interest in or aptitude for.
+When your employees have support to meet their evolving professional goals, they’re more likely to stay at your company.

 2. Improve communication within and across teams